 Acquittal or Honourable Acquittal

 An order of acquittal means a person concerned, has not committed the offence for which he was charged and tried.
-Criminal Courts are recording acquittal when the prosecution fails to prove its case beyond all reasonable doubt and benefit of doubt given to the accused does not mean that the accused was involved in the case but the same could not be proved by the prosecution.
-In Criminal Law, words “beyond reasonable doubt” cannot be termed as stigma or proof of any criminal charge against acquitted accused.
+Criminal Courts are recording acquittal when the prosecution fails to prove its case beyond all reasonable doubt and benefit of the doubt given to the accused does not mean that the accused was involved in the case but the same could not be proved by the prosecution.
+In the sphere of Criminal Law, words “beyond reasonable doubt” cannot be termed as stigma or proof of any criminal charge against acquitted accused.